 You can produce very small and tight groups with the Glock if you take your time and excel with the fundamentals.
 The Glock 17 MOS is plenty accurate.
 Best of all, it’s incredibly reliable.
 The Glock 17 doesn’t stutter or fail.

 My main problem with the gun is that, as an optic’s ready pistol, it should come with suppressor height sights to co-witness with your optic.
 Instead, Glock just tosses on their standard crappy pistol sights.
 This is possibly the biggest issue I have in this Glock 17 review, and will be a huge issue in other Glock reviews as well.

 Glock 17 Review: Rating Each Category

 This thing is as sexy as a Toyota Camry.
 It doesn’t look bad, just plain and very blocky.
 Sure, the simplicity of the design is great, and looks aren’t the most important part of the design.
 The small markings are great and don’t make the gun look like a billboard, which I appreciate.

 Ergonomics: 3 out of 5

 The gun is functionally ergonomic, but I wouldn’t call it the “be all end all” of ergos.
 The grip grooves suck, and the slide bite and trigger finger rub is a real problem I have with the gun.
 The controls aren’t terrible, but they aren’t perfect either.
 Many beginners love the Glock for its simplicity and reliability right out of the box.

 Accuracy: 4 out of 5

-Accuracy rates a very high 4 and as a duty pistol with a red dot sight, it’s one of the most precise and accurate duty pistols on the market.
+Accuracy rates a very high 4, and as a duty pistol with a red dot sight, it’s one of the most precise and accurate duty pistols on the market.
 The sights suck, but admittedly the red dot optic is the main draw of the gun when it comes to sighting systems.
-It’s second to precision made pistols but perfect for combat and duty use.
+It comes second to precision made pistols, but remains perfect for combat and duty use.